acmsigsoft/EmpiricalStandards/Standards/QuestionnaireSurveys.md

 # Questionnaire Surveys
 <standard name="Questionnaire Surveys">

-*A study in which a sample of respondents answer a series of questions, typically through a computerized or paper form and mostly structured*
+*A study in which a sample of respondents answer a series of (mostly structured) questions, typically through a computerized or paper form*

 ## Application